 This same basic principle is applicable to all different types of cellular signal boosters (home, office, enterprise and vehicle boosters).

-While this blog post will not get into the “nitty gritty” of how you do the actual install of a cell phone signal booster (see this blog post for more in-depth installation tips), we will briefly discuss the basics.
+While this blog post will not get into the “nitty gritty” of how you do the actual install of a cell phone signal booster (see this blog post on installing cellular signal boosters for more in-depth installation tips), we will briefly discuss the basics.

 The functionality (or coverage area) of a cellular signal booster DIRECTLY relates to the quality of the cellular signal received by the outside antenna.
 A cell phone signal cannot create a signal where none exists.
 But it CAN help to increase signal where it is poor.